nandini-wadhwa/Derivative-Pricing-Models/README.md

 The Black-Scholes model is a mathematical model used for pricing European-style options.
 It assumes constant volatility and risk-free interest rate, providing a closed-form solution for option pricing.

 - **Description:** This implementation calculates the price of European and American call and put options using the Black-Scholes formula.
+Greeks are also computed.

 #### 2. Finite Difference Method